Wireless GPS Tracker Installation

 Preparing for Deployment

-Solar trailer tracker installation is quite simple but there are a few considerations to ensure maximum performance and battery life.
+Solar trailer tracker and other wireless GPS tracker installations are quite simple but there are a few considerations to ensure maximum performance and battery life.
 Installation can be done by anyone as no electrical skills are needed.

 A solar unit reports differently when in motion compared to when it is stationary or compared to vehicle tracking units.
 When stationary, a “heartbeat” is transmitted once per day to confirm the device is reporting.
 When in motion, the solar unit will update more frequently depending on how it is programmed.
 Customers are responsible for monitoring the performance of GPS trackers in their account.
 MyFleetistics has a Device Status Table to help in monitoring general performance.